 A rescue vehicle or emergency ambulance is accompanied by at least one qualified paramedic and is equipped with more medical equipment than the ambulance.
 For this reason, we deploy rescue vehicles to transport patients who have suffered a stroke or a heart attack or who have been involved in a serious accident.
 The equipment in a rescue vehicle includes comprehensive intensive care apparatus, larger tanks of oxygen and a wider range of emergency medication, making them suitable for both emergency rescue and the planned transportation of seriously ill patients.

 If the condition of a patient requires a doctor's presence and/or even more intensive care equipment, the vehicle employed is often designated as an intensive care vehicle.

 When this distinction is made, it is important to note country-specific differences: The equipment in the patient transport vehicle may differ from that described, particularly in another country.
 We are happy to note your preferences when planning an air ambulance flight and will if you wish, employ a "higher" grade of transport, even if this is not necessary.

 Our team members are available 24/7 to provide advice.
-We can arrange quick medical repatriation worldwide.
+We can arrange quick medical repatriation and evacuation worldwide.
 Please contact us: